fineoio/fineo-client/docs/jdbc/sqlline.md

 ## 1. Download

-The Fineo-specific build is available [here](http://maven.fineo.io/sqlline/sqlline/1.1.10-fineo-1.0-SNAPSHOT/sqlline-1.1.10-fineo-1.0-20160917.180455-2.tar.gz)
+The Fineo-specific build is available [here](http://maven.fineo.io/release/sqlline/sqlline/1.1.10-fineo-1.0/sqlline-1.1.10-fineo-1.0.tar.gz)

 ## 2. Start

-Once you unpack the tarball, you can just run sqlline directly:
+Once you unpack the tarball, you can just run sqlline directly from the unpacked directory:

 ```
 $ ./sqlline